chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/elemental/water-weird.md

 aliases: ["Water Weird"]
 ---
 # Water Weird
 *Source: Monster Manual p.
-299, Tales from the Yawning Portal, Journeys through the Radiant Citadel*
+299, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel*

 A water weird is an elemental guardian bound to a specific water-filled location, such as a pool or fountain.